Paintersrp/hyprpal/docs/perf.md

 `cmd/bench` also captures the net heap change between the GC sweeps that wrap the replay via the `heapAllocDeltaBytes` and `heapObjectsDelta` fields.
 In v0.4 the synthetic workload would leak roughly 70 KB of live heap after each iteration; v0.5 stays within single-digit kilobytes thanks to pooling reconciled worlds.
+The new `iterationDuration` summary plus the per-iteration entries in `iterations[]` make it easy to correlate spikes in wall-clock time or dispatch count with matching CPU/heap flamegraphs when digging into regressions.

 ## What changed in v0.5